Drone Referring Localization: An Efficient Heterogeneous Spatial Feature Interaction Method For UAV Self-Localization: Dataset and Evaluation

 \subsubsection{Train Set}

-The training set data consists of images collected by ten universities.
-The drone image is composed of three different flight heights, which are 80, 90, and 100 meters.
-The satellite view uses level 20 imagery.
-To improve the operability of the training set.
-The resolution of drone images in the training set are uniformly saved as (512, 512), while the satellite images are saved as (1280, 1280).
-The reason we keep larger satellite images is to provide more flexibility for later data augmentation.
+The training set comprises images collected by 10 universities.
+To enhance the utility of the training set, the resolution of UAV-view images is uniformly set to (512, 512), while the satellite images are set to (1280, 1280).
+The decision to retain larger satellite images is made to allow for greater flexibility in subsequent data augmentation, which is be discussed in Section~\ref{sec4.4}.
+Last, some paired images of the train set are shown in Fig.~\ref{figure_dataset_visual}(a).